Unhaunted

 This psalm was penned by a giant slayer, but at the time of the writing he didn’t exactly sound like a champion, nor did he feel like one.
 He had learned, as I had to, the way to beat back the things that go bump in the night.
 You beat them on the floor.
 What on earth does that mean?
 Well, doing some carpet time...face down on the floor calling out to God.

 In the Christian Writings, James and Peter make very clear as Jesus’ words did, the way up is down.
 Rising up above the fray comes with time spent down on knees in the posture of prayer (and in humility toward others in apology when needed).
 This is a significant Hebraic concept repeated time and again in Scripture, that humbling ourselves as Moses modeled for us in the presence of the Lord, in spite of difficulties, is the kind of personal presence that attracts the Lord.
 Drawing near to Him draws Him near.
 Pride repels.
 Humility draws.
-When we humble ourselves under the mighty hand of God, He will lift us (down takes us up).
-And that’s often exactly the case with the flesh & blood we deal with, too.
-There is such goodness to be found from the floor, and the only way to look is up!
+When we humble ourselves under the mighty hand of God, He will lift us...down actually takes us up.
+And that’s often exactly the case with the flesh and blood we struggle with, too.
+There is such goodness to be found from the floor, where the only way to look is up!

-So when those unfriendly campers come to call as if to reclaim a place in the closet, arise at night and say No sir…this is my house.
-My body is the temple of the living God and is not designed to carry worries, and I am bought with His price.
-His peace, His wisdom dwell in His Tabernacle and He has not left me…His victorious power has not been exhausted, and I draw on it like Joshua ‘as for me and my house’.
-I may feel worn, but He never is, and I tap back into Him.
+So when those unfriendly campers come to call as if to reclaim their place in the closet, arise at night and say No sir…this is my house.
+My body is the temple of the living God and is not designed to carry you, Worry, Fear, and I am bought with His price.
+His peace, His wisdom dwell in His Tabernacle and He has not left me…His victorious power has not been exhausted, and I draw on it like Joshua ‘for me and my house’.
+I may feel worn, but He never will wear out, I may feel at the end of a rope, but He is everlasting.
+I tap back into Him.
 These are good opening words to finding the place of Unhaunted.

 “The Lord heeds my plea, the Lord accepts my prayer… All my enemies will be frustrated and stricken with terror and will turn back in an instant, frustrated.”
 David ends Psalm 6 with those establishing words.
-Your Heavenly Father does hear your cries, and reaches for you, His child.
-His faithfulness to you will have the last word.
+Your Heavenly Father does hear your cries, and reaches to console you, His child.
+Peace is His nature and atmosphere, not stress.
+Let His powerful presence help close the doors once and for all from unwelcomed travelers.
+He will restore your soul.

 missed psalm 6:13